GuMiner/go-experiments/README.md

 ![VoxelliSmarterDriving.gif](./demoImages/VoxelliSmarterDriving.gif "Voxel cars that learned to drive themselves in circles")

 ## Sim
-A city simulator with a 2D UI, for now.
+A city simulator, in 2D while the simulation aspect is being written.

 ![Sim.gif](./demoImages/Sim.gif "Simulation 2D UI")